feralhosting/feralhosting.github.io/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 Anonymity is nobody knowing who you are, but potentially seeing what you do.
 Anonymity is a condition in which an individual’s true identity is unknown.

 Traffic leaving and returning to the server behaves as normal.
 This means you should still uses `https` where possible and maintain good browsing practices.
-A VPN does wave a magical wand and make you a [super secret squirrel](http://i.imgur.com/ZlUEvSU.jpg).
+A VPN does not wave a magical wand and make you a [super secret squirrel](http://i.imgur.com/ZlUEvSU.jpg).

 All slots can install OpenVPN Server so that users can use OpenVPN supporting software (clients) to route all their local traffic through their feral slot via the OpenVPN server.